North Kent College: Public Facilities

 All the campuses including Dartford, Gravesend and Tonbridge campuses contain a large number of facilities which are open to students and the public.

 Bright Beginnings nurseries and preschools

 Both the Dartford and Gravesend campuses contain purpose built childcare facilities focusing on creating a health educational environment for children.

 Lee Stafford Hair Salons

 There are hair and beauty salons located at Dartford, Gravesend and Tonbridge campuses which are run by students at the college.

 Miskin Radio

 Miskin Radio is a radio station run by media students at the college to provide them with a lifelike working environment.
 It focuses on the North Kent areas.

 Miskin Theatre

 The Miskin Theatre is located within the Dartford Campus and Tonbridge Campus and provides training for young actors, musicians, dancers and technicians.

 The Gallery restaurant and The View Restaurant

-The Gallery restaurant is situated at the Gravesend Campus and The View Restaurant is located at the Tonbridge Campus and offers a wide array of dishes, all prepared and served by students at the college.
+The Gallery restaurant is situated at the Gravesend Campus and The View Restaurant is located at the Tonbridge Campus and offers food prepared and served by students at the college.

 Notable facts

-The college has a few notable achievements; it is a leading trainer of staff for the merchant mariners and in 1999 the college was the first UK educational establishment to start a full-time Higher Education course in Professional writing.